 Approx. Population - 7.0% - =6/16 - M:4.0% - F:10.0%.
 MBTI - ISFJ.
 Introvert, Sensing, Feeling, Judging.

 14. Objective Thinker "Well, technically..".
 Just the facts please Objective Thinker profile in pdf

-16. Enhancer Smart, Arrogant, Loner, Active but odd.
+16. Enhancer Smart, arrogant, loner, active but odd (when combined with some characteristics of Aspergers Syndrome).
 Tell me your ideas and I'll tell you mine.
 Enhancer profile in pdf

 13 - Practitioner - A proficient leader.
+Base decisions off of a thorough examination of knowledge (data, facts), as well as own feelings and values.
 Examples: JACOB.
 Henry Kissinger, Queen Elizabeth II.

 14 - Objective Thinker - An analytical / thinking leader.
+Makes informed decisions based on a long process of gathering data and analyzing it, coming to the final conclusion only after logic has been thoroughly applied.
 Examples: LUKE.
 Condoleeza Rice, George Washington.

 16 - Enhancer - A progressive leader.
+Well-known for doing careful research and being able to present logical rationales for every decision.
 Example: ELIJAH.
-Peter Selleck - your Resultant!
+Elizabeth Hunter™ - Elevanto's nom de plume!
 Colin Powell, Elon Musk, Vladimir Putin, Isaac Newton.

 13 - Practitioner - Courteous caretaker.

 15 - Perfectionist - Calm absentminded professor.